PrincetonUniversity/slurm_mnist/README.md

 ## Example

 Test the installation by running a short job.
-First, download the necessary data:
+First, download the necessary data on the head node where there is internet access:

 ```bash
 $ python -c "import tensorflow as tf; tf.keras.datasets.mnist.load_data()"